Jennifer Lopez Spins Her Booty And Shows Off Whipping Skills

 Fallon hit the dance floor pretending to struggle to put on skinny jeans and even ended up on the floor towards the end of his hilarious performance.
 Jennifer Lopez was impressed.

-But nothing and no one can beat Jennifer Lopez – and that’s exactly what J.Lo proved when she pulled out the “washing machine on spin cycle” card.
+But nothing and no one can beat Jennifer Lopez, and that’s exactly what J.Lo proved when she pulled out the “washing machine on spin cycle” card.

 Jennifer Lopez and Jimmy Fallon face off in a hilarious dance battle!
 Who do you think wins? https://t.co/9eA0LI3Cuh pic.twitter.com/Cjaou5TDfL